ministryofjustice/hmpps-person-record/runbooks/004-Seeding-Person-Match.md

 Then within the pod run, to kick off the desired process:

     > WARNING:
-    > You must not deploy to the environment that scheduled for reseeding once the job has started.
+    > You must not deploy to the environment that scheduled for seeding once the job has started.
 Otherwise, it will be cancelled.
-    >
-    > In the event this occurs, verify message processing is still paused and follow from step 2 again.

 To trigger process:
 ```shell
 curl -i -X POST http://localhost:8080/populatepersonmatch
 ```
-The process will output the number of pages and records to be processed.
+Once the process has completed it will output the number of pages and records to processed.
-It will notify once finished with: `Finished populating person-match, total pages: <totalPages>, total elements: <totalElements>"`
+It will notify once finished with: `Finished populating person-match, total pages: <totalPages>, total elements: <totalElements>, time elapsed: <time_elapsed>"`

 ## Troubleshooting